tcardonne/docker-github-runner/README.md

 GitHub allows developers to run GitHub Actions workflows on your own runners.
 This Docker image allows you to create your own runners on Docker.

-For now, there is only a Debian Buster image, but I may add more variants in the future.
+For now, there are only Debian Buster and Ubuntu Focal images, but I may add more variants in the future.
 Feel free to create an issue if you want another base image.

 ## Important notes